andrei021/100-days-of-code/r1-log.md

 ### Day 64
 • Completed 3 lessons about packages;

-• Learned how to create my own package.
+• Learned how to create my own package;

+• Did 1 challenge;